-With the latest Labour market data from the Office of National Statistics (ONS) revealing that the proportion of businesses' workforce on furlough leave increased by 10.6 percentage points to 18.3% between October 2020 and January 2021, Tania Bowers, Legal Counsel and Head of Public Policy at the Association of Professional Staffing Companies (APSCo) comments:
+With the latest Labour market data from the Office of National Statistics (ONS) revealing that vacancy numbers in January 2021 to March 2021 fell by nearly 23% in the UK, Tania Bowers, Legal Counsel and Head of Public Policy at the Association of Professional Staffing Companies (APSCo) comments: